AlirezaRamyad/AlirezaRamyad/README.md

 I'm an M.Sc. student in Communication Systems and Networks, with a B.Sc. background in **Computer Engineering**.

-My main interest is using **AI/ML** in satellite and wireless communication systems, especially for future networks such as NTN and LEO satellite networks.
+My main interest is using **AI/ML** in satellite and wireless communication systems, especially for future networks such as NTN and LEO systems.

-Currently, I am focusing on:
+Currently, I'm focusing on:

 * ML-based channel estimation for satellite and wireless communication systems
 * AI-based resource management in NTN and LEO satellite networks